Q: What concentrations are offered through the Center for Multicultural & Global Mental Health (CMGMH)?

 Q: Are there other requirements that I should know about?

 A: To support students’ professional growth and development, CMGMH requires that all concentration students attend at least one Continuing Education (CE) event annually that is sponsored or approved by the Center for Multicultural & Global Mental Health.

-Q: I saw that October 15, 2016 was the deadline to apply for a concentration.
+Q: I saw the deadline to apply for a concentration.
 It is past the deadline but I still would like to declare a concentration.
 What do I do?

-A: October 15th was the official deadline, but you may be able to declare a concentration up until registration for spring courses.
+A: You may be able to declare a concentration up until registration for spring courses.
 There will be an additional opportunity to declare CMGMH concentrations in the spring.
 Contact the director of the concentration that you are interested in applying for to find out if you are still able to declare.